 Over at our favorite sushi house here in San Diego I love the spicy sauce they have on them.
 A simple almost creamy garlic chili paste.
 I think I’ve replicated it pretty well, at least that’s what Dave says.
 He is an edamame eating fiend.
 These made me a believer.

 Interestingly I read that a 1/2 cup of soybeans has 34 grams of protein compared to a 1/2 cup of chicken which has about 17 grams, while that same 1/2 cup of tofu has about 10 grams.
 And there you have it!

 If you can’t find the fully cooked edamame in your local market, head over to the frozen vegetable section or your local Asian market.
 Simply cook up a pound of the frozen edamame in the pods in salted boiling water until tender, about 5 minutes.
-Drain and season with salt or try my tasty spiced up Garlic Chili Edamame.
-Enjoy!
+Drain and season with salt or try my tasty Garlic Chili Spicy Edamame.

 - 1 tbsp chili paste

 - 2 tsp soy sauce

 - In a small fry pan on medium low heat add the sesame oil and garlic.
 Sauté for several minutes until a golden brown, do not burn.
 Remove pan from heat and cool.

 - In a medium bowl mix together the sautéed garlic, chili paste, mayonnaise and soy sauce.